Previously, on “Is DT a monorepo?”

 If you’ve read the previous posts, you won’t be surprised to find that we’re

-to do this.
+using pnpm to do this.
 All modern package managers have some sort of monorepo

 support these days, but DefinitelyTyped’s unique situation limits what we can